Symphony No. 15 (Mozart)

-The Symphony No. 15 in G major, K. 124 by Wolfgang Amadeus Mozart was written in Salzburg during the first weeks of 1772.
+Wolfgang Amadeus Mozart composed his Symphony No. 15 in G major, K. 124, at the age of sixteen in Salzburg during the first weeks of 1772.
 A note on the autograph manuscript indicates that it might have been written for a religious occasion, possibly in honour of the new Archbishop of Salzburg.
-The work is in four movements, the first of which has been described as innovative and "daring", in view of its variations of tempo.
-The last movement is characterised by good humour and frivolity, with "enough ending jokes to bring the house down".

-Movements and instrumentation
+Music

 The work is scored for two oboes, two horns in G, and strings.